robotframework/robotframework/doc/userguide/src/CreatingTestData/CreatingUserKeywords.rst

    Private Keyword
        [Tags]    robot:private
-       [Documentation]    This is a private keyword.
-       ...
-It should only be used in keywords within the same file.
        No Operation

+Using the `robot:private` tag does not outright prevent using the keyword outside the file where it is created, but such usages will cause a warning.
-If there is both a public and one or more private User Keywords with the same name in the current scope, Robot Framework will execute the public one.
-In addition to that, a warning will be emitted.
+If there is both a public and a private keyword with the same name, the public one will be used but also this situation causes a warning.

+Private keywords are included in spec files created by Libdoc_ but not in its HTML output files.

-Private user keywords are new since Robot Framework 5.1
+.. note:: Private user keywords are new in Robot Framework 5.1.

+__ `User keyword tags`_